admindatahandbook/book/testing/index.md

 Additionally, the length of time between process stages is measured.
 This measure serves as both an indicator to prospective researchers as well as a performance measure for project coordination and management.
 Application processing time from start to finish, often the first question asked by potential researchers, has proved to be the most challenging of measurements.
 Though internal processes are examined and modified for efficiency, the barrier is controlling for external factors.
 External factors include unforeseen delays in data sets transfer triggered by specific project needs, incompletion of safeguard measures by potential researchers, scheduling of review meetings with numerous partners at the table, researchers' completion of necessary edits or updates following reviews and application resubmission, delays in REB submissions, and working around funding requirements and deadlines.
 As internal processes continue to improve, ongoing communication and education about these processes to researchers, as well as addressing their responsibility to fulfill application requirements, is key decreasing overall application time.

 Audits of data sets accessed and data project activity are a requirement of data sharing with NB-IRDT as well as a legislated safeguard.
 Reporting at this level allows not only for the monitoring of appropriate data access but also provides partners with an indicator of the usage of their data.
 A final metric for NB-IRDT is the number of disseminated research results or outputs from data access.
 Not only are the requests for first-time disclosure captured but also efforts are made to identify subsequent publications or sharing of results in additional formats beyond the relationship with NB-IRDT.

+## Supplemental Materials {-}
+The video of this chapter's webinar presentation can be found [here](https://www.youtube.com/watch?v=jYBg-p94gHQ&list=PL5Dr5MK6NSsqd9eJf_VwPVpp7EXMXM5Hg&index=10).
+The slides for the webinar presentation are available [here](./appendix/nbirdt_slides.pdf).

 ## About the Authors {-}